 What Size Fire Extinguisher for My Restaurant?

-A fire extinguisher’s ideal weight for a restaurant would be 5 pounds fire extinguisher with a rating of 3A:40B: C. The small size works best for kitchen settings because the fire is usually limited to a small source and a 5-pound extinguisher is easier to grab and use.
+Restaurants require 5 pound fire extinguishers with a rating of 3A:40B: C. The small size works best for kitchen settings because the fire is usually limited to a small source and a 5-pound extinguisher is easier to grab and use.

 What Size Fire Extinguisher for My Automotive Shop?

 The size of the fire extinguisher required for an automotive shop depends upon the source of the fire.
-Usually, the fire is started by either of the sources:
+Usually, auto shop fires are started by either of these sources:

 - Electrical equipment

 - Car parts

-For a space the size of a home garage where non-vehicle sources start the fire, a 10-pound fire extinguisher is ideal, which will be labeled 4A:60B: C. If the fire is limited to the vehicle, the extinguisher required doesn’t need to be larger than 2 pounds.
+For a space the size of a home garage a 10-pound fire extinguisher is ideal, which should be rated 4A:60B: C.

 What Size Fire Extinguisher for My Barn?

 A barn has many organic, combustible materials like hay, cobwebs, dust, heating equipment, and rope.
-Depending upon the size of the fire, a fire extinguisher required in a barn might range from:
+Depending upon the size of the barn and its layout, your fire extinguishers should be 5 lbs or 10 lbs.

-Ideally, you should also have individual 2 lb fire extinguishers mounted on any tractors, trucks or motorized farm equipment you park in the barn because most of the fires in a barn are petroleum-related.
+Ideally, you should also have individual 2 lb fire extinguishers mounted on any tractors, trucks or motorized farm equipment you park in the barn because many fires in a barn are petroleum-related.